nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 Costing 56772 MIC (and 0.8 million men, which Poland can easily mobilize).

-Additionally, it would be good to have a few hundred trucks (2.5 MIC per truck) and a few dozen armored trains (170 MIC per train) to help with logistics.
+Additionally, it would be good to have a few hundred trucks (2.5 MIC per truck) and a few dozen armoured trains (170 MIC per train) to help with logistics.

 It is also worth keeping a few divisions worth of equipment in the stockpile to replace losses.

-But wars are not won by defending, and our basic infantry is not good enough for attacking, so we also need a force of elite infantry or cavalry supported by tanks.
-I expect these elite divisions will need:
+However, wars are not won by defending, and our basic infantry is not good enough for attacking, so we also need a force of elite infantry or cavalry supported by tanks.
+I expect these elite divisions will need the following:

 * 1300 Infantry equipment costs 650 MIC
-* 120 "7TP" light tanks costs 708 MIC (Becomes available in mid 1937)
+* 120 "7TP" light tanks cost 708 MIC (Becomes available in mid-1937)
 * 45 Support equipment costs 180 MIC
 * 12 Howitzers costs 42 MIC
 * 20 Anti-Aircraft guns costs 80 MIC